jear/eu-dps-hpe-gl-pce-map/README.md

+# My metamorphosis ( Transformation ) : since I don't have to manage my IT infrastrure, I can do peering and write Typescript :-)

-# Measure consortium member's DC inter-distancewhich has to be greater than 200kms
+Measure consortium member's DC inter-distancewhich has to be greater than 200kms

 https://switch2osm.org/using-tiles/getting-started-with-leaflet/